Marvin Hargrove

-Marvin Andre Hargrove (born April 23, 1968) is a former professional American football player who played wide receiver for the Philadelphia Eagles in 1990.
-After not being chosen in the draft, Hargrove received a position after personally appealing to the team's coach.
+Marvin Andre Hargrove (born April 23, 1968) is an American former professional football player who was a wide receiver for the Philadelphia Eagles of the National Football League (NFL) in 1990.
+He played college football for the Richmond Spiders.
+After not being chosen in the 1990 NFL draft, Hargrove received a position after personally appealing to the Eagles' coach.
 In his first NFL game, he scored the only touchdown of his career.
 However, he only played six other games before being dropped from the team, ending his NFL career.

 Early life

-Hargrove grew up in Willingboro Township, New Jersey and attended Willingboro High School.
+Hargrove grew up in Willingboro Township, New Jersey, and attended Willingboro High School.
 His father was a bus driver, who was a long-time fan of the Eagles and a season-ticket holder.
 At high school, Hargrove was a star receiver.
 After graduation, he attended University of Richmond on a football scholarship.
 While he played well at Richmond, the school was a small school that was unable to compete against the larger competitors.
 In addition, Richmond's offense collapsed in his senior year, and the same year he had to sit out because of injuries.
 Because of his injury, his 40-yard dash time in front of the NFL recruiter was longer than expected.
 These factors, combined with his small size for pro football, resulted in him not being chosen for the 1990 NFL draft.